Consensys/tessera/README.md

 Each Tessera node:

-* Generates and maintains a number of private/public key pairs
+* Generates and maintains a number of private/public key pairs.

-* Self manages and discovers all nodes in the network (i.e. their public keys) by connecting to as few as one other node
+* Self manages and discovers all nodes in the network (i.e. their public keys) by connecting to as few as one other node.

 * Provides Private and Public API interfaces for communication:
-    * Private API - This is used for communication with Quorum
+    * Private API - This is used for communication with Quorum.
-    * Public API - This is used for communication between Tessera peer nodes
+    * Public API - This is used for communication between Tessera peer nodes.

 * Provides two way SSL using TLS certificates and various trust models like Trust On First Use (TOFU), whitelist, certificate authority, etc.

-* Supports IP whitelist
+* Supports IP whitelist.

-* Connects to any SQL DB which supports the JDBC client
+* Connects to any SQL DB which supports the JDBC client.

 ## Prerequisites
 - [Java](https://www.oracle.com/technetwork/java/javase/downloads/index.html)<br/>